+These details will now be added to the footer of your invoice.
 Alternatively, you can also configure this option from the Templates section in Settings.

-Pro Tip: To help with bulk actions, you can filter the invoices based on their e-Invoicing status in Zoho Books.
+Pro Tip: To help with bulk actions, you can filter the invoices based on their e-Invoicing status in Zoho Invoice.
 To do this, go to the Invoices module and click All Invoices.
 From the list, you can either select Pushed for e-Invoicing or Yet-to-be pushed for e-Invoicing to view the corresponding list.

 Bulk Push Invoices

-- Go to Sales > Invoices.
+- Go to Invoices.

 - Click All Invoices above the list of invoices.